Bryan-Lor/PurchaseBot/README.md

 A Simple Bot That Finds Products

 ## IMPORTANT ---------------------------------------------------------------------
 This Program was not meant to be used for mass purchasing items.
-Although it can be used to buy multiple products at once, it was only designed for you to make one purchase at a time.
-(You can work around this by running multiple Bots at once without any chrome profile.
-Although you have to log in to every website each time you start the program).
+Although it can be used to buy multiples products at once, it was only designed for you to make one purchase at a time.
+(You can work around this by running multiple Bots at once without any chrome profile loaded.
+Although you have to log in to every website every time you start the program).

 ## Installation ---------------------------------------------------------------------